cflynn07/runnable-cli/README.md

   Commands:

     logs               Tail the stdout of a Runnable server ssh                Open a remote terminal session in a Runnable server start              Start a Runnable server
     stop               Stop a Runnable server
     restart            Restart a Runnable server
     rebuild            Rebuild a Runnable server
-    list
-    status           Show a Runnable server status
-    browse [target]  Open a Runnable page in the default browser *
+    list               Fetch a list of Runnable servers status [options]   Show a Runnable server status watch              Watch a repository and automatically upload changed files to a Runnable server browse [runnabl]   Open a Runnable page in the default browser *
-    help [cmd]       display help for [cmd]

   Options:

     -h, --help     output usage information
     -V, --version  output the version number
-    -e             Show the Runnable server environment variables
 ```

 Installation